jlat07/DataZCW-Final-Project/README.md

 -Change your directory to StartFile and run the follow commands on your command line:

+- Add your dotenv file to this folder
 - "mysql -u username -p < TwitterSetup.sql"
 - "mysql -u username -p < NewsSetup.sql"
 - "python start.py"